raspberrypilearning/sound-machine/en/step_1.md

 A drop switch has been crafted using two pieces of foil with foil also attached to the bottom of a character.
 When the character is dropped on the switch, the tune activates.
 ![](images/wicked-player.jpeg){:width="300px"}

-**Sound Bomb (inverted party popper switch + annoying SFX cycle)** Based on the previous Party popper project, when the piece of cardboard is pulled, it allows a spring loaded switch (a clothes peg with tin foil) to close and plays an endless loop of annoying sounds.
+**Sound bomb (inverted party popper switch + annoying SFX cycle)** Based on the previous Party popper project, when the piece of cardboard is pulled, it allows a spring-loaded switch (a clothes peg with tin foil) to close and plays an endless loop of annoying sounds.
 ![](images/sound-bomb.PNG){:width="300px"}

-**Musical instrument with two buzzers - one with a whitenoise beat controlled by a potentiometer** This sound machine has a potentiometer that controls the speed of the tune played from the first buzzer.
+**Musical instrument with two buzzers – one with a white noise beat controlled by a potentiometer** This sound machine has a potentiometer that controls the speed of the tune played from the first buzzer.
 Pressing the button plays a couple of short notes from the second buzzer.
 ![](images/pot-speed.png){:width="300px"}